Njorda/njorda.github.io/content/posts/2025-09-19-debug-vespa-search.md

     }
 ```

-After giving the trace to an LLM(through cursor in this case) I got the suggestion to add fast search, lets see the difference adter updating your schema (*.sd) and then deploy it, lets see if we need to trigger a reindex as well.
+After giving the trace to an LLM(through cursor in this case) I got the suggestion to add fast search, lets see the difference after updating your schema (*.sd) and then deploy it, lets see if we need to trigger a reindex as well.

 So the schema change is: